theLauA/cacraus/README.md

 - Fixed a typo here to prevent README to be fully shown on github

 - Give the website more color and Update the logo AGAIN

+8/29/2016
+- Found out that when screen size changed/shrinked, the format is generally destory.

+- IMOPORTANT !!! fit-content value for width is very useful, and it ultimately fixed the menu bar shrinking problem.

+- Fixed the footer with similar css.